-The Panel, which is convened by the Council, meets monthly and has representatives from the police, Council, probation, victim support, county council and fire and rescue service.
-The Panel seeks to raise the profile of vulnerable people across agencies and ensure that all appropriate services are being provided for the victim.
-If further support is recommended then the appropriate referrals will be made to external supporting agencies.
+The Panel, which is convened by the Council, meets monthly and has representatives from the Police, Council, , Victim Support, Youth JusticeSocial Care, Mental Health and Fire and Rescue Service.
+The Panel seeks to raise the profile of those with complex needs across agencies and ensure that all appropriate services are being provided for the individual.
+If further support is recommended, then the appropriate referrals will be made to external supporting agencies.

-Nottinghamshire Police
+9.21 Nottinghamshire Police